 The Arizona Community Foundation of Yuma is a family of charitable funds created for the community, by the community.
 Some funds have a broad grantmaking focus while others target a specific organization or field.
 Grants are awarded year-round either through donor advice or through a competitive process overseen by our local Board of Advisors.

-- American Red Cross in Arizona
+- American Red Cross of Southern Arizona

-- Arizona Western College Foundation
+- Arizona Friends of Foster Children Foundation

 - Assistance League of Yuma

 - Catholic Community Services of Southern Arizona, Inc.

 - Child & Family Services of Yuma, Inc.

 - Ronald McDonald House Charities

 - Sunset Community Health Center